Skip to Content

 Getting the Best Treatment After a Mesothelioma Diagnosis

-Checkpoint inhibitor drugs Opdivo® (nivolumab) and Yervoy® (ipilimumab) have more than doubled survival for some patients.
+For example, research into checkpoint inhibitor drugs has led to improved outcomes.
+The drugs Opdivo® (nivolumab) and Yervoy® (ipilimumab) have more than doubled survival for some patients.
 Plus, advancements in chemotherapy, such as HIPEC and HITHOC, have also helped many patients.
 Patients who seek treatment at experienced cancer centers may have easier access to these and other therapies.

 06. Common Questions